3c23/admmo/README.md

 # admmo
-Data and source doe for the paper "Adapting Multi-objectivization for Configuration Tuning"
+Data and source code for the paper "Adapting Multi-objectivization for Configuration Tuning"